shopware/shopware/src/Docs/Resources/current/2-internals/4-plugins/010-shopware-migration-assistant/070-converter-and-mapping.md

 ## Deltas

 One of the parameters for the `getOrCreateMapping` Method is the `checksum`.
-It is used to identify unchanged data (source system data has not been changed since last migration).
+It is used to identify unchanged data (source system data that has not been changed since the last migration).
 This will greatly improve the performance of future migrations.

 To get this checksum you can use the `generateChecksum` Method of the base `Converter` class: